 - Electro-Optic (EO) and Night Vision Goggle (NVG) simulation modes.

-- Stimulate ROVER devices with streaming HD digital video of UAS or targeting pods.
+- Stimulate remotely operated video-enhanced receiver (ROVER) devices with streaming HD digital video of UAS or targeting pods.

 MetaVR VRSG simulated sensor view of a convoy in transit.